 Finding value when sports betting is not as easy as detecting value in a coin toss.
 In sports, we cannot know the exact probability of a given match.

-However, some bookmakers have proven that they are extremely good at determining odds that reflect the actual probability of an outcome.
-These are often referred to as “sharp” bookmakers, or “sharps”.
-Some sharps are better than others in certain sports as well.
 By evaluating these sharp bookmaker’s odds, taking betting bias and market efficiency into account, our servers can determine the “true odds” for any given match.
 This means that we also know when other bookmakers’ odds are off and where a positive expected value occurs.

 Value betting FAQ